TIY-ATL-ROR-2015-Sep/lectures/wk04-apis-and-the-web/tue/questions.md

 ### Normal Mode

-3 steps here...
+4 steps here...

+1. Write a class to access the API as described in the above gist.

-1. Merge the open pull requests with today's code into master.
+2. Merge the open pull requests with today's code into master.

    You are likely to encounter difficulty merging aka "merge conflicts".
 Consult Rickard or I for help!

-2. Once both pull requests are merged, return to the master branch with `git checkout master`.
+3. Once both pull requests are merged, return to the master branch with `git checkout master`.

-3. Get your master branch up to date with is on github.
+4. Get your master branch up to date with is on github.

    If you are the owner of the *original repo*, getting master up to date is as simple as running `git pull origin master`.